Janisroz/sweet-croi/README.md

 - `git add <file>` was used to add a file or multiple files to the staging area
 - `git commit -m "commit detail"` was used to commit changes to the local repository queue before being pushed to github
 - `git push` was used to push all commited code and files to the repository on gihub

+### Deployment to Github Pages

+Github pages was used to deploy the website.
+Steps to deployment are as follows:

+- Click on the settings button within the required repo
+- Click on the "Pages" tab in the settings page in the menu on the left
+- Select "main" branch from the branch dropdown menu
+- Click "Save"
+- The link will appear at the top of the page once the website is deployed

+The live website can be found here: [https://janisroz.github.io/sweet-croi/index.html](https://janisroz.github.io/sweet-croi/index.html)

+### To Clone the Repository Code Locally

+- Begin in the required repository
+- Click on the green code drop down button and select local
+- Copy the repository link to the clipboard
+- Using an IDE with pre-installed git type `git clone copied-git-url` into the IDE terminal
+- The project will now be cloned on your IDE to use

+## Credits

+### Content

+All images were taken from the Sweet Crpo instagram page owned by the business owner.
+Permission was granted before use of any images